CrunchyData/postgres-operator/installers/olm/description.md

 - **Affinity and Tolerations**: Have your PostgreSQL clusters deployed to [Kubernetes Nodes][k8s-nodes] of your preference.
   Set your [pod anti-affinity][k8s-anti-affinity], node affinity, Pod tolerations and more rules to customize your deployment topology!
 - **PostgreSQL Major Version Upgrades**: Perform a [PostgreSQL major version upgrade][major-version-upgrade] declaratively.
+- **Database Administration**: Easily deploy [pgAdmin4][pgadmin] to administer your PostgresClusters' databases.
+  The automatic discovery of PostgresClusters ensures that you are able to seamlessly access any databases within your environment from the pgAdmin4 GUI.
 - **Full Customizability**: Crunchy PostgreSQL for Kubernetes makes it easy to get your own PostgreSQL-as-a-Service up and running and fully customize your deployments, including:
     - Choose the resources for your Postgres cluster: [container resources and storage size][resize-cluster].
 [Resize at any time][resize-cluster] with minimal disruption.